 The University Council consists of representatives from every University constituency.
-The Council makes recommendations to the President who is charged with making the final decision or final recommendation to the Board regarding issues such as strategic plan, institutional facilities initiatives and priorities, annual budget parameters and budget, salary and benefits, personnel policies and procedures, substantive issues of University image and marketing, new non- curriculand non-cocurricular University's basic philosophy and mission and/or significantly impact the allocation of financial and staffing resources.
+The Council makes recommendations to the President who is charged with making the final decision or final recommendation to the Board regarding issues such as strategic plan, institutional facilities initiatives and priorities, annual budget parameters and budget, salary and benefits, personnel policies and procedures, substantive issues of University image and marketing, new non- curriculand non-cocurricular University programs and initiatives which significantly impact the University's basic philosophy and mission and/or significantly impact the allocation of financial and staffing resources.
 The SGA President and the SGA Vice President of Finance participate in this Council.